elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 ## Listeners

-Instead of porting the `Listener` and `ListenerList` mechanism from jgit, we instead use [`pg2`](http://erlang.org/doc/man/pg2.html) to manage inter-process messaging and the related lifetime issues.
+Instead of porting the `Listener` and `ListenerList` mechanism from jgit, we use [`pg2`](http://erlang.org/doc/man/pg2.html) to manage inter-process messaging and the related lifetime issues.

 ## Windows OS Support